bartelsjoshuac/Corduroy/GCS.md

 ## Create GCS Project and Compute Engine
 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/?hl=en)
 2. Open a Google Cloud SDK Shell.
-3. Create a new project *gcloud projects create corduroy-project*
+3. Create a new project: *gcloud projects create corduroy-project*
-4. Install the API *gcloud services enable compute.googleapis.com*
+4. Install the API: *gcloud services enable compute.googleapis.com*
-5. Create a micro instance *gcloud compute instances create corduroy-vm --machine-type=e2-micro  --image-family=debian-11 --image-project=debian-cloud --tags=http-server,https-server*
+5. Create a micro instance: *gcloud compute instances create corduroy-vm --machine-type=e2-micro  --image-family=debian-11 --image-project=debian-cloud --tags=http-server,https-server*
-6. Open the firewall to allow access to port 8000 *gcloud compute firewall-rules create allow-port-8000 --allow tcp:8000 --source-ranges 0.0.0.0/0 --target-tags http-server*
+6. Open the firewall to allow access to port 8000: *gcloud compute firewall-rules create allow-port-8000 --allow tcp:8000 --source-ranges 0.0.0.0/0 --target-tags http-server*
-7. Find your *EXTERNAL_IP* as you will use this to access your server.
+7. Find your *EXTERNAL_IP* as you will use this to access your server: *gcloud compute instances list*

 ## Setting up your Compute Engine for Docker
 1. Connect to your install *gcloud compute ssh corduroy-vm* //Note you need to have a default SSH client installed like PuTTY